keneanung/iron-realms-nexus-script-template/README.md

 The command `npm run test` will run your Unit Tests locally.
 Remember to write tests, so you know your code works.
 This will spare you a lot of reloading of Nexus and re-logging, which in turn will speed your development cycle up dramatically.
+You may also use the command `npm run testWatch` to continously run tests as you change files.

 Tests should test the functionality in the local folder and be contained in a subfolder named `__tests__` to be picked up automatically.
 For the format of unit tests in Jest,